-Components > These options list the IP addresses that are used in connections to and Inbound Hosts List from the agent computer.
+Components > Inbound Hosts List These options list the IP addresses that are used in connections to and from the agent computer.
 Enable the options, and then list the IP addresses.
 Components > Outbound Hosts List You can list the IP addresses without using them.
 To use the addresses, you must reference them in a network rule.
 Components > Inbound TCP Port List The options list TCP ports on which to block or permit requests.
-Enable the options, and then list the TCP ports.You can list the TCP ports without using them.
+Enable the options, and then list the TCP ports.
+You can list the TCP ports without using them.
 To use the ports, you must reference them in a Components > Outbound TCP Port List network rule.
-Components > Inbound UDP Port List Components > The option lists UDP ports on which to block or permit requests.
-Enable the options, and then list the UDP ports.You can list the UDP ports without using them.
-To use the ports, you must reference them in a network rule.
-Outbound UDP Port List
+Components > Inbound UDP Port List without using them.
+To use the ports, you must reference them in a Components > Outbound UDP Port List network rule.